-Lana Culley and her Business Development team work closely with Vineland's Research Directors in Horticultural Production Systems, Applied Genomics and Consumer Insights to tailor research and business agreements that are a fit for industry partnerships.
+The Business Development team works closely with Vineland's Research Directors in Horticultural Production Systems, Applied Genomics, Consumer Insights and Robotics & Automation to tailor research and business agreements that are a fit for industry partnerships.
 The BDO is also charged with aligning business and science interests by facilitating commercialization and technology transfer activities.

 Vineland has established a unique role in horticulture technology scouting.
 Vineland investigates and identifies leading edge technologies and innovations of value to Canadian horticulture.
 These opportunities may be in Canada or in other agri-food jurisdictions around the world.
 Potential also exists for the horticulture industry in the transfer of technology, such as robotics, from non-agricultural sectors that have already invested in new developments.

 Currently, our intellectual property portfolio consists of nine issued/filed patents, 22 plant varieties protected by PBR and/or U.S. plant patents and seven trademarks.